twhiston/factd/README.md

 Facts are served to an http endpoint, as well as prometheus metrics and pprof data.

-factd is under heavy development, expect breaking changes until v1.0 factd currently is only fully supported in linux, open to pull requests that change this.
+factd is under heavy development, expect breaking changes until v1.0 factd currently is only fully supported in linux, please submit pull requests that change this.

+## Config

+All command line options can also be given in a `factd.yml` config file or as env vars prepended with `FACTD_`

 ## Environmental Variables

+As factd uses [gopsutil](https://github.com/shirou/gopsutil) under the hood for some functionality you should also be aware of it's env vars

 * `HOST_ETC` - specify alternative path to `/etc` directory
 * `HOST_PROC` - specify alternative path to `/proc` mountpoint
 * `HOST_SYS` - specify alternative path to `/sys` mountpoint
+* `HOST_VAR` - specify alternative path to `/var` mountpoint

+## Containers

+Although a container is provided it is not the preferred way to run factd.

+There are some things to be aware of when running in a container:

+* It is a super privilaged container in every way!
+* The results you get will differ from running it on the host in a few ways
+    * Host filesystem mounted at /host and env vars set to use this
+    * Extra volumes
+    * Different $PATH
+    * Different Host Id
+    * Different User
+    * IsVirtual true in container (docker only)
+    * VirtualizationRole guest in container (docker only)
+    * VirtualizationSystem set in container (docker only)

+Check the taskfile for running and building the container with the awesome, and daemonless, [podman](https://github.com/projectatomic/libpod)

 ## Adding New Plugins/Formatters

 Use the tmpl command to generate new plugin boilerplate.
 See tmpl --help for more details.

+## Adding New Commands

+Use [cobra](https://github.com/spf13/cobra) for command boilerplate When adding new commands bind your (p)flags to viper and use viper and not the cmd for data, this allows the user to supply a configuration file supplying flag values. gopsutil env vars are also available from viper.

 ## Factd/Facter Parity

-Factd aims to have as much parity with facter's (modern facts)[https://docs.puppet.com/facter/3.3/core_facts.html#modern-facts] set as is reasonable, note that this does not extend to the names or structure of the facts returned, only the feature set.
+Factd aims to have as much parity with facter's [modern facts](https://docs.puppet.com/facter/3.3/core_facts.html#modern-facts) feature set as is reasonable, note that this does not extend to the names or structure of the facts returned.

 | facter                | factd   | notes                 |
 |-----------------------|---------|-----------------------|